gechr/ksd/README.md

 `ksd` is a quick and handy tool to decode Kubernetes Secrets from standard input (JSON/YAML) and print as YAML.

-If [`bat`](https://github.com/sharkdp/bat) is installed, it will automatically be used for syntax highlighting.

 ## Installation

 ```sh